ClimbingAl/CONCRETE/site_content/foundation_and_services/configuration_and_use/security_risk_and_trust/access_control.md

 Semantic clarity.

+Enable the boss to be precise when they want to be

+Common meanings between those setting up capabilities and the underlying system.

 Not about restricted set of possibilities.

-Enable the boss to be precise when they want to be

-functionality to be clear about what we can do and what is being asked.

 Only use this in room 123. - what do we mean by 'in' and 'room 123'.
 We don't want a fragile standardised approach - HQDM enables us to do this.